ARCHER2-HPC/archer2-website/_courses/260610-digital-oceans-vt.md

 We’ll also look at how modelling contributes to biodiversity restoration efforts by identifying suitable habitats.
 Finally, we’ll touch on how climate projections are being integrated into these tools to help communities and stakeholders prepare for future conditions and make better informed decisions.

 This online session is open to all.
-It will use the Blackboard Collaborate platform.
+It will use Teams - you can join in your browser.

 {% if page.ecse.size > 1 %}
 <a href="{{ site.baseurl }}/ecse/reports/{{ page.ecse }}">eCSE project {{ page.ecse }}</a>